At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific coding systems mentioned in the job description, such as ICD, CPT, and HCPCS.
-Having a solid understanding of these will not only help you during the interview but also demonstrate your commitment to the role.
+Being able to demonstrate your knowledge of these systems during an interview can set you apart from other candidates.

 ✨Tip Number 2